learn-co-curriculum/dsc-normal-distribution-lab/README.md

 ## Summary

 In this lab, you learned how to generate random normal distributions in Python using Numpy.
-You also calculated the density for gaussian distributions using the general formula as well as seaborn's kde.
-Next, you'll move on an learn how normal distributions are used to answer analytical questions.
+You also calculated the density for normal distributions using the general formula as well as seaborn's KDE.
+Next, you'll move on to learn how normal distributions are used to answer analytical questions.